 Many celebrities don’t like to talk about their hip replacement.
 After all, isn’t hip surgery just for frail, older people?
 Absolutely not, and it’s time to dispel that myth and acknowledge the significant number of otherwise fit and healthy people, of all ages, who are forced to undergo the procedure.
 Surely the best people to do that are those that are in the public eye.

-So, it’s a bit sad to learn that it took five years for the ‘secret’ of Schwarzenegger’s surgery to come out and even then, it was only after he broke his leg in a ski-ing accident.
+One of the more shy people to join the list of celebrity hip replacements was Arnold Schwarzenegger.
+He managed to keep his surgery under wraps for five years and then it only came out after he his leg in a ski-ing accident.
 The hip replacement went really well and Arnie was soon back on set, filming the third terminator movie.